-Singapore to criminalize ‘egregious abuses’ of the court process News
+Singapore to criminalize ‘egregious abuses’ of court process News

 Basile Morin, CC BY-SA 4.0, via Wikimedia Commons

-Singapore to criminalize ‘egregious abuses’ of the court process
+Singapore to criminalize ‘egregious abuses’ of court process

 The Singapore Ministry of Law introduced the Administration of Justice (Protection) (Amendment) Bill, 2024, to Parliament on Monday.
 The bill aims to safeguard the process of administering justice and prevent the misuse of court procedures.

-Introduced by the Minister of Law, Murali Pillai, the amendment updates the Administration of Justice (Protection) Act, 2016, which consolidated laws related to contempt of court.
-The amendment makes particular conduct come under the contempt of the court if proceedings are initiated even though the person knows the matter to be fictitious or groundless or to have such elements.
-The provision also deems filing fictitious claims for the purpose of delaying criminal proceedings a contempt of court.
+Introduced by Minister of Law Murali Pillai the amendment updates the Administration of Justice (Protection) Act, 2016, which consolidated laws related to contempt of court.
+The amendment expands the definition of “contempt of the court” if proceedings are initiated even though the litigant knows the matter to be fictitious or groundless, or to have such elements.
+The provision also deems filing fictitious claims for the purpose of delaying criminal proceedings to constitute contempt of court.
 Any individual who abets these abuses will be equally guilty of contempt.
 The determination of such conduct shall be done by the court, and those who act with reasonable care and good faith shall not be punished.

 The proposal follows several cases that the court found to be initiated with “ulterior motives.”
 If passed, the law will apply to all courts of Singapore.
 If a person is found to be in contempt of the High Court or Supreme Court, they can be fined up to 100,000 Singapore dollars and receive an imprisonment sentence of up to three years.
 The Ministry of Law stated that: